New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Mathematical Background

 \subsection{Difference Sets}

-Given the close relationship between ETFs and combinatorial objects, it should not be so surprising that one class of constructions of ETFs uses difference sets and characters \cite{StH03,DiFe07,GoRo09,XZG05}.
-For a general reference about difference sets and character theory, see \cite{Pott}. \begin{defn} Let $G$ be a finite abelian group of size $n$.
+One class of constructions of equiangular tight frames uses difference sets and characters \cite{StH03,DiFe07,GoRo09,XZG05}.
+For a general reference about difference sets and character theory, see~\cite{Pott}. \begin{defn} Let $G$ be a finite abelian group of size $n$.
 Define $\widehat{G}$ to be the collection of all homomorphisms $\chi: G \rightarrow S^1 \subset \bC$.
 Endowed with pointwise multiplication, $\widehat{G}$ forms a group which is isomorphic to $G$.
 The elements are called \emph{characters} and the character $\chi_0$ which maps all elements of $G$ to $1$ is called the \emph{principal character}. \end{defn} For any subset $S \subseteq G$ and any character $\chi \in \widehat{G}$, we define the following element in $\bC$

 Characters satisfy certain orthogonality relations. \begin{lem} Let $G$ be a finite abelian group of size $n$.
 Then